SQream/pysqream/README.rst

 .. code-block:: python

     def save_query(con, query, csv_filename, field_delimiter, null_marker):
+        # The query string has been passed from the outside, so we will now execute it:
         column_info = con.execute(query).description
+        # With the query information, we will write a new CSV file
         with open(csv_filename, 'x', newline='') as csvfile:
             wr = csv.writer(csvfile, delimiter=field_delimiter,quoting=csv.QUOTE_MINIMAL)
+            # For each result row in a query, write the data out
             for result_row in con:
                     csv_row = []
                     wr.writerow(result_row)